Clinical UM Guideline

 A recent Cochrane review assessing the evidence for non-surgical treatment approaches for spinal stenosis concluded, "Moderate and high-quality evidence for nonoperative treatment is lacking and thus prohibits recommendations for guiding clinical practice.
 Given the expected exponential rise in the prevalence of lumbar spinal stenosis with neurogenic claudication, large high-quality trials are urgently needed" (Ammendolia, 2013).

 van Wijck and colleagues (2006) reported results of the PINE study of epidural steroids and local anaesthetics to prevent postherpetic neuralgia.
-In a RCT, 598 participants with acute herpes zoster either received standard therapy (oral antivirals and analgesics) or standard therapy and one additional ESI.
-After 1, 3 and 6 month evaluations, they found that an epidural injection had a modest effect in reducing zoster associated pain after only 1 month and that this treatment is not effective for prevention of long-term post-herpetic neuralgia.
+In an RCT, 598 participants with acute herpes zoster either received standard therapy (oral antivirals and analgesics) or standard therapy and one additional ESI.
+After 1-, 3- and 6-month evaluations, they found that an epidural injection had a modest effect in reducing zoster associated pain after only 1 month and that this treatment is not effective for prevention of long-term post-herpetic neuralgia.

 Non-radicular back pain: Pain which does not radiate along a dermatome (sensory distribution of a single root).
 Appropriate imaging does not reveal signs of spinal nerve root compression and there is no evidence of spinal nerve root compression seen on clinical exam.